rapid7/metasploit-framework/data/markdown_doc/module_doc_template.md

 ## Options

+---

   **Option name**

   Talk about what it does, and how to use it appropriately.

 ## Scenarios

+---

-  Specific demo of using the module:
+  Specific demo of using the module that might be useful in a real world scenario.

   ```
   code or console output